erebelo/spring-common-lib/README.md

 ## Requirements

 - Java 17
-- Spring Boot 3.3.4
+- Spring Boot 3.x.x
 - Apache Maven 3.8.6

-## References
+## Libraries

-- This project utilizes the [spring-common-parent](https://github.com/erebelo/spring-common-parent) to manage the Spring Boot version and provide common configurations for plugins and formatting.
+- [spring-common-parent](https://github.com/erebelo/spring-common-parent): Manages the Spring Boot version and provide common configurations for plugins and formatting.

 ## How to Use